quipucords/yupana/README.rst

 Yupana tar.gz File Format Overview
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Yupana retrieves data from the Insights platform file upload service.
 Yupana requires a specially formatted tar.gz file.
 Files that do not conform to the required format will be marked as invalid and no processing will occur.
-The tar.gz file contains a metadata JSON file and one or more report slices JSON files.
-The file that contains metadata information is named 'metadata.json', while the files containing report slices data are named with their uniquely generated UUID4 'report_slice_id' keys with .json extension.
-An example of such tar.gz file can be `found here`_.
+The tar.gz file contains a metadata JSON file and one or more report slice JSON files.
+The file that contains metadata information is named ``metadata.json``, while the files containing host data are named with their uniquely generated UUID4 ``report_slice_id`` followed by the .json extension.
+You can download `sample.tar.gz`_ to view an example.

 Yupana Meta-data JSON Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^